AideTechBot/personal-website/_projects/2016-11-30-tiva-httpd.md

 **Status**: Done.

 This is a web server that was built from scratch to run on a Tiva C Series microcontroller with an Orbit Booster Pack.
-Using a python script to redirect the web traffic to the serial port, you can host content directly from a file system that utilises the onboard EEPROM memory of the Orbit Booster Pack.
-The server tries to comply with a small subset of the RFC 2616 standard.
+Using a Python script to redirect the web traffic to the serial port, you can host content directly from a file system that utilizes the onboard EEPROM memory of the Orbit Booster Pack.
+The server tries to comply with a small subset of the RFC 2617 standard.
 It was created for the SE 101 class at the University of Waterloo with the help of a classmate.

 [The code is available here](https://github.com/AideTechBot/tiva-httpd)